rks101/egnet/README.md

 ## New Domain

-While you add a new domain name for your organisation/institute, the following steps are helpful:
+While you add a new domain name for your organization/institute, the following steps are helpful:
-- decide on a new domain name (e.g. iiitkota.ac.in or iitjammu.ac.in)
+- decide on a new domain name (e.g., iiitkota.ac.in or iitjammu.ac.in)
-- register the domain at DNS registrar (ERNET in India) or get from a private domain service provider (e.g. godaddy.com)
+- register the domain at the DNS registrar (ERNET in India) or get one from a private domain service provider (e.g., godaddy.com)
-- provide the new domain name and public IP address of authoritative nameserver (to find your new domain), this authoritative nameserver can be within another campus or with another ISP
+- provide the new domain name and public IP address of the authoritative nameserver (to find your new domain), this authoritative nameserver can be within another campus or with another ISP
-- Domain registrar adds two resource records (RRs) into top-level-domain nameserver (e.g. ns1.registry.in), just guess the entries from the above discussion
+- Domain registrar adds two resource records (RRs) into the top-level-domain nameserver (e.g. ns1.registry.in), just guess the entries from the above discussion
-e.g. 1)
+e.g., 1)
 - (iiitkota.ac.in, dns1.iiitkota.ac.in, NS, TTL1)
 - (dns1.iiitkota.ac.in, 210.212.97.131, A, TTL2)
-e.g. 2)
+e.g., 2)
 - (iitjammu.ac.in, dns8.iitd.ac.in, NS, TTL3)
 - (dns8.iitd.ac.in, 103.27.8.1, A, TTL4)
 DNS authoritative name server can be updated after registration.